Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Washington DC"
   date_start = "2017-05-01"
   date_end = "2017-06-01"
   description = """Systematic Country Diagnostic.
-Developed the statistical methodology and performed the prioritization exercise for Zambia"""
+Developed the statistical methodology and performed the prioritization exercise for Zambia."""

 [[experience]]
   title = "Economic and Financial Analyst in the Research Division"